mendersoftware/mender-docs/01.Getting-started/05.Standalone-deployments/docs.md

 !!!
 If you are using the Mender demo images, you can login with user *root*.
 No password is required.

-## Serve an artifact to the device over http
+## Serve an Artifact to the device over http

-To deploy a new artifact to the device, you need to start a http server on your workstation to serve the image.
-Open a new terminal **on your workstation** and change into the directory with your artifact (e.g. `*.mender`).
+To deploy a new Artifact to the device, you need to start a http server on your workstation to serve the image.
+Open a new terminal **on your workstation** and change into the directory with your Artifact (e.g. `*.mender`).
 Start a simple Python webserver in that directory, like so:

 ```
 python -m SimpleHTTPServer